Distance Learning: FAQ

 Either print out the enrolment form and send/fax/email to us or enrol and pay online Don't worry if you have not yet received your Institute registration number - you can let us know later.

 How many subjects should I study at a time?

-You can enrol for as many modules as you wish, but ICSA will only let you sit two exams per sitting (there will be exceptions for the Nov 2020 exams).
+You can enrol for as many modules as you wish, but the Institute will only let you sit two exams per sitting.

 How soon after I enrol will I receive my first mailing?